kisstamasj/notes/notes/Azure-development-path/AZ-900-Microsoft-Azure-Fundamentals/5-networking.md

 >You can't use Azure DNS to buy a domain name.
 For an annual fee, you can buy a domain name by using App Service domains or a third-party domain name registrar.
 Once purchased, your domains can be hosted in Azure DNS for record management.

 ## Content Delivery Network (CDN)
+It is a distibuted network of servers that can deliver web content close to users.

+### Benefits
+- **Better performance**: Improve the user experience and performance of your application
+- **Scaling**: Scale to suit any spikes in traffic, and also protect your main backend server instance from high loads.
+- **Distribution**: Edge servers will serve requests closest to the user.
+Less traffic is the sent to the server hosting your application.

+### Terminology

+#### Cache
+Collection of temprary copies of original files.
+The primary purposes is to minimize speed for an application.
+When a copy expires, a new copy is needed.

+#### Origin Server
+The original location of the files, such as a web application.
+It is the master copy of your application.